 I wouldn’t bother writing about Arrow, Flash, Supergirl or any of the DC Comics family of shows if I didn’t care.
 I do.
 I’ve loved these characters my entire life and I want these shows to succeed.

 That said, the DCTV-verse is a dumpster fire.
 And it all starts with Arrow.

 And Mr. Terrific.
 He’s literally a whiny, self-righteous, self-important, techy-nerd, carbon copy of Felicity.
 Unless there’s a plan to turn him evil at some point, he’s completely redundant.
-It’s just two times the annoying.
-The dude literally announces his sexual orientation at least three times every episode, and uses his relationship with his ex as an excuse to interrupt every team meeting and boo-hoo about his feelings.
-He’s useless in the field or in the office, and a disruptive element to the team as a whole.
+He’s just doubles the annoying factor.
+The dude literally announces his sexual orientation at least once an episode, and uses his relationship with his ex-husband as an excuse to interrupt every team meeting and boo-hoo about his feelings.
+He’s useless in the field or in the office and a disruptive element to the team as a whole.
 He needs to go.
+Or turn evil.

 Diggle.
 The butt-kicking dude-bro you want to love.
 But can’t.
-Because he’s always quitting the team or nursing his lady-feels.
+Because he’s always quitting the team or nursing his feels.

 Everyone else.
 Arrow has a whole slew of allies and enemies past and present.
 Some are awesome, like Black Canary, Speedy and Huntress.
 The rest are pretty much the current cast of feelings-heavy losers.
 I have no idea why fan-favorite characters have been brushed aside for the new guys, but Arrow would be well-served to reevaluate it’s roster of heroes ASAP.

 General DCTV-verse nonsense.
 There’s so much of it that I can’t possibly touch on it all here, but I’ll include a few examples: